androiddevbook/onyourbike/README.md

 The On Your Bike application for Learning Android Application Programming book published by Addison-Wesley (an imprint of Pearson) in December 2013.

-The book is available to order on Amazon adn is availble in Kindle.
+The book is available to order on Amazon and is available in Kindle, ePub, mobi and PDF formats.

 Get a comprehensive deep dive into Android Application programming.